Number of arrests for breaching Covid-19 restrictions increases significantly

 However, after conducting Operation Fanacht over the May Bank Holiday Weekend, members of the force have reported overwhelming compliance by the public with the Covid-19 restrictions in place.

-Of some 13,324 drivers counted passing through four Garda checkpoints on Friday, May 1st, as part of Operation Fanacht only 21 drivers in cars were stopped and told to go home because they did not have a valid reason for making their journey.
+Of some 13,324 drivers counted passing through four Garda checkpoints on Friday, May 1st, only 21 drivers in cars were stopped and told to go home because they did not have a valid reason for making their journey.

 The four sample checkpoints where the count was maintained were large ones, at unspecified locations, and where Transport Infrastructure Ireland (TII) technology was used to record the number of type of vehicle that passed through.